octopusden/octopus-oc-template-gradle-plugin/README.md

             "USER" to "user"
         ))

-        // Required to declare the pod names if the template generate pods resources, will be used for pods readiness check
-        // Use "template.alpha.openshift.io/wait-for-ready" annotation if the template doesn't create any pod resource pods.set(listOf("backend-pod"))

         // Declared dependencies to another services
         // Ensures that database resource is ready before creating backend resource dependsOn.set(listOf("database"))
     }
 }
 ```